DavidBuchanan314/NXLoader/README.md

 is some rather disgusting code (Potentially blocking tasks on the UI thread 🤢).
 This will be improved soon™.

 ## HOWTO:
+- (Only needed for some devices) Make sure that OTG is enabled in Android Settings
 - Launch the app.
 - (Optional) go to the Config tab, and select a custom payload file.
 - Plug in your Switch.
 (On my Nexus 5, I use a micro USB OTG cable, and an A-to-C cable)